AMERICAN CHESTNUT

 Today, American Chesnut is known only as Wormy Chestnut.
 Also, it is only available as a reclaimed specie.
 However, research has been underway for many years to reinstate the American Chesnut to its former glory.

-CAN CHESTNUT MAKE A COMEBACK?
+CAN AMERICAN CHESTNUT MAKE A COMEBACK?

 Over 100 years ago, almost 4 billion American chestnut trees grew in the eastern U.S. They dominated the forests from Maine to Florida.
 Timber sawn from these massive trees helped build the entire country.
 They were used in everything from homes to railroad ties.
 The massive chestnuts fed both animals and people.
 Then, unexpectly, about 100 years ago, a vicious asian pathogen wiped out virtually all of them.

 However, scientist are now saying that Chestnut could make a comeback, thanks to modern science and genetic engineering.
 And, there are a great many people that believe in that possibility.
-The American Chestnut Foundation along will a growing number of volunteers are making strong efforts every day to help the Chestnut regenerate and re-enter the American marketplace.
+The American Chestnut Foundation along will a growing number of volunteers are making strong efforts every day to help the American Chestnut regenerate and re-enter the American marketplace.

 Scroll to Top